EnMAP-Box/enmap-box-documentation/README.md

 # Requirements
-The packages in `requirements.txt` need to be installed.
+The packages in `requirements.txt` need to be installed:

+`pip install --upgrade --user -r https://raw.githubusercontent.com/EnMAP-Box/enmap-box-documentation/main/requirements.txt`

 Maintenance scripts in `/scripts` may require additional packages from PyQGIS and the EnMAP-Box source code.
 They may require that: